-Natural starches such as potatoes, pumpkins, corn and rice must be mashed to convert their starch to sugar prior to fermenting.
-But there are many other kinds of brewing sugars that don't require mashing, and are available to the home brewer.
+Natural starches such as potatoes, pumpkins, corn and rice must be mashed to convert their starch to sugar prior to fermenting (unless you use processed solids, such as rice syrup solids).
+But there are many other kinds of brewing sugars that don’t require mashing, and are available to the home brewer.
 Some examples include all sugars, fruits, juices, honey, maple syrup and molasses.

 Yeast Requirements for “Other Fermentable Brewing Sugars”…

 Yeast require several things for a healthy fermentation.
 These include fermentable carbohydrates and other brewing sugars, nutrients like amino acids, minerals and vitamins.
 Most grains have sufficient nutrients for a healthy fermentation.

 The fermentable brewing sugars listed below don’t have enough nutrients, and when you get close to using 20% of these brewing sugars in your grain bill you should think about adding a yeast nutrient or energizer.

 When yeast doesn’t get the nutrients it needs, you end up with a slow fermentation with many unwanted byproducts which cause off flavors in your beers.

 Purchase all your Brewing Sugars and Candi Syrups at MoreBeer.com.